 Civil society and like-minded governments could, for example, push for the following for the conference;

-- A forum for non-nuclear States (and maybe others) to announce their ratification of the nuclear prohibition treaty which will most likely be negotiated by 2018;
+- A forum for non-nuclear States (and maybe others) to announce their ratification of the nuclear prohibition treaty;

 - Adoption of a declaration by the nuclear armed and allied States affirming that their sole purpose for nuclear weapons is to deter other nuclear weapons and that they would never use nuclear weapons first;

 - Decide to request the UN to convene a conference for the establishment of a Middle East Zone free from nuclear weapons and other WMD (rather than waiting for the 2010 NPT review conference to do this);

 - Adopt a framework agreement (or political declaration), endorsed by the nuclear-armed States, on a phased program to reduce nuclear stockpiles, prohibit any use of nuclear weapons and setting other achievable benchmarks for the complete elimination of nuclear weapons.